data-apis/array-api/spec/API_specification/manipulation_functions.md

 -   **out**: _&lt;array&gt;_

     -   an output array having rank `N+1`, where `N` is the rank (number of dimensions) of `x`.
-If the input arrays have different data types, normal [type promotion rules](type_promotion.md) apply.
+If the input arrays have different data types, normal [type promotion rules](type_promotion.md) must apply.
 If the input arrays have the same data type, the output array must have the same data type as the input arrays.

         .. note::